Rethinking Help for Enterprise

 Sample v2 screenshots —

-For iteration 2, I wanted to test out an interesting hypothesis.
+For iteration 2, I wanted to test out a new hypothesis.
 While I knew people generally hates dealing the idea of “modes” given the amount of cognitive it entails + the additional interactions, I thought that it might have a place in bulky enterprise products.

 + the fact that such a small percentage of users interact with in-app help, it didn’t make sense for it to take up valuable real estate on the screen.